Rhodes football team

-The Rhodes football team is the football team which represents the island of Rhodes, at the biannual Island Games.
+The Rhodes football team is the football team which represents the island of Rhodes.
+Previously members of the International Island Games Association, participating in the biannual Island Games, the team was disqualified at the 2011 edition and subsequently withdrew from the organisation.
 Rhodes is not a member of FIFA or UEFA, it is an island within Greece and plays under the auspices of the Hellenic Football Federation, the governing body for football in Greece.